Learn how to enter an opening balance for a bank, credit card, and other types of accounts.

 You still need to categorize the transactions, but QuickBooks takes care of the rest.

-An account that's not connected to online banking
+For accounts that aren't connected to online banking

 If you don't plan to connect your account, you can manually create it and enter the opening balance.